fmorea/no-bootable-device/README.md

 ## Prepare first USB drive (The bootloader)
 - Format the first USB drive as FAT32
-- Copy the BOOT folder in the newly created partition
+- Copy the EFI folder contained in the bootloader.zip (download from this page) in the newly created partition

 ## Prepare second USB drive (The bootable live enviroment)
 - Download ubuntu 22.04 iso